Buhari Confers Sole Power to Print E-passports on Printing and Minting Company - THISDAYLIVE

 “Other achievements include enhanced production capacity, revenue diversification, reduced cost of production, institutionalisation of corporate governance, improved staff welfare and industrial harmony, among others.”

-Adesina also said the Managing Director assured Nigerians that The Mint would justify the renewed confidence reposed in it by the president.
+Adesina also said the Managing Director assured that The Mint would justify the renewed confidence reposed in it by the President.

-He quoted him further as saying: “As we are moving to the Next Level, and poised to boost national security and integrity, we will conserve scarce foreign exchange, improve revenue generation, create job opportunities, and boost acquisition/transfer of technology.”
+He quoted him further as saying that “as we are moving to the Next Level, and poised to boost national security and integrity, we will conserve scarce foreign exchange, improve revenue generation, create job opportunities, and boost acquisition/transfer of technology.